zikichombo/codec/README.md

 darwin/iOS may use system codec support independently of whether or not go implementations are available.
 Some codecs may have limitations in their degree of support.
 We consider a codec supported in the table below if common use cases are supported.
+We exclude codecs for which we know of active patent liabilities, such as aac.
+Note that some such codecs may have encoders and decoders licensed with the host OS (such as darwin/iOS).

 | Codec | source | sink | source+seek | random-access | registered |